calvintettey/TravelAppUI/README.md

 # TravelAppUI

+### A travel app inspired by the design created by Anastasia on Dribbble

 This is a travel app concept with an overview of destinations and activities all around the world.
 In this concept, a user can book trips and view details like destination descriptions, pricing and ratings.
-# BookStoreApp

-### A travel app inspired by the design created by Anastasia on Dribbble
-This is a book store app concept with a detailed overview of books, best selling lists, the latest books, and books coming out soon.
-In this concept, a user can view book details like the author, the description, rating, reading times, as well as how many people have read the book.
 ## Built With
 * React Native
 * Expo